megagaming21/archzfs-updater/README.md

 # Inspect the script files before running them
 cat ./1_download_new.sh | less
 cat ./2_install_new.sh | less

+# You should change the download directory variable on both script files.
+nano ./1_download_new.sh
+nano ./2_install_new.sh

 # Become the root user
 su # or sudo su